-We hold c.40% weight to companies associated with the consumption (or demand) of sustainable energy.
-Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (11%) or the electrification of transportation (18% weight) while we have an 11% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.
+We hold c.44% weight to companies associated with the consumption (or demand) of sustainable energy.
+Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (11%) or the electrification of transportation (17% weight) while we have 16% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.

 We hold two lithium-ion battery manufacturers.
-LG Chem is a large Korean chemicals company that is the largest lithium-ion battery manufacturer in the world, while Samsung SDI is a pure play lithium-ion battery manufacturer, currently in the top 10 in the world.
+LG Chem is a large Korean chemicals company that is a top 3 lithium-ion battery manufacturer in the world, while Samsung SDI is a pure play lithium-ion battery manufacturer, currently in the top 10 in the world.